A-M-V.ORG

 Reflection & Future

-I loved this project, from discovery to high-fidelity prototyping.
+I thoroughly enjoyed working on this project, from discovery to high-fidelity prototyping.
 As an AMV editor, contributing to this tight-knit community was rewarding, pushing me to find creative solutions for a community I deeply care about.

 This project taught me intuitive navigation, clean information architecture, and feature prioritization.
 In the future, I'd like to conduct more A/B testing sessions.